imsc-rosetta/imsc-rosetta-specification/faq.md

   has no style associated with it, and yet imparts meaning to the file.  (the meaning being that if a span with this style name attached was to be subsequently boxed, it should have a red background).

   This concept is a major difference between Imsc-Rosetta and previous TTML profiles - we don't ONLY represent a file to produce a particular visual output, but rather attempt to retain the intent of the original file, or to capture intent when preparing a file, such that it could subsequently be used to convert TO an older existing form.

+  *Note: this also means that these 'features' will get lost if the files is interpreted as 'normal' ttml, and then re-created from raw data.*

 </details>